RodolfoLSS/text_mining_nlp/README.md

 Text Mining
-Sentiment analysis of Brazilian's president Jair Bolsonaro on Twitter.
-The tweets are from before and after the election
+Sentiment analysis of Brazilian's ex-president Jair Bolsonaro on Twitter.
+The tweets are from before and after the election.